Your guide to hyperpigmentation/ melasma treatment: the process, the patience and the results

 Internal Factors

-1. Hormonal Changes Hormonal fluctuations can significantly affect pigmentation in both men and women.
-A common example is melasma, often referred to as the "mask of pregnancy," which occurs during pregnancy but can also be triggered by birth control, menopause, or hormone replacement therapy (HRT).
+Hormonal Changes Hormonal fluctuations can significantly affect pigmentation in both men and women.
+A common example is melasma, often referred to as the "mask of pregnancy," which occurs during pregnancy but can also be triggered by birth control, menopause, hormone replacement therapy (HRT), IVF

 External Factors

-1. Sun Exposure Unprotected exposure to the sun is one of the most significant contributors to hyperpigmentation.
+Sun Exposure and sun bed user Unprotected exposure to the sun is one of the most significant contributors to hyperpigmentation.
 Excessive sun exposure not only triggers the development of new pigmentation but also darkens existing spots, especially during certain times of the year.
 How would you rate your sun protection habits?
 Do you wear sunscreen daily?
 Do you spend time sunbathing or using tanning beds?
 Your relationship with the sun plays a massive role in pigmentation.

 Pigmentation… the tip of the iceberg